GoogleCloudPlatform/cloudml-samples/tpu/templates/README.md

 # TPU Templates

 Templates for training TensorFlow models with Cloud TPUs.
+They are minimal models with fake data that can be successfully trained on TPUs, and can be used as the starting point when you develop models from scratch.

  ... | estimator | keras | rewrite